chapel-lang/chapel/frontend/doc/file-format.rst

  * for each file path

    * a string storing the file path
+   * 256 bits / 32 bytes of SHA-256 hash of the input file that was parsed

  * information for each top-level location, consisting of the following: